Solvability of the Output Corridor Control Problem by Pulse-Modulated Feedback: Introduction

 A commonplace example of discrete dosing is following a doctor's orders on a medication regimen.
 Drug dosing often constitutes a repetitive and periodic activity where the doses and inter-dose intervals are adjusted to achieve the desired result and minimize the medication side effects.
-Interpreting administration of individual doses as impulsive action and allowing for measurement of the therapeutic effect directly leads to the concept of pulse-modulated feedback~\citep{GC98}, where doses are manipulated through amplitude modulation and inter-dose intervals through frequency modulation.
+Interpreting administration of individual doses as impulsive action and allowing for measurement of the therapeutical effect directly leads to the concept of pulse-modulated feedback~\citep{GC98}, where doses are manipulated through amplitude modulation and inter-dose intervals through frequency modulation.
 Yet, impulsive (or pulse-modulated) control is seldom used in the practice of drug dosing.
-Instead, standard process control techniques exploiting PID controllers and model-predictive controllers (MPC) dominate the area.
+Instead, standard process control techniques exploiting PID-controllers and model-predictive controllers (MPC) dominate the area.

 MPC is also possible in impulsive drug dosing setups.
 An application of impulsive MPC to control the intravenous bolus administration of lithium is reported in~\cite{SPS15}.
 A promising application of impulsive MPC is insulin dosing in simulated diabetes patients~\citep{RGS20,EBC23}.
-Impulsive control, even when applied to linear systems, introduces strongly nonlinear dynamics and, consequently, poses significant challenges in stability and robustness analysis.
-The introduction of online optimization complicates the situation.
+Impulsive control, even when applied to linear systems, introduces strongly nonlinear dynamics and, consequently, inflicts significant challenges in stability and robustness analysis; online optimization further complicates the situation.

 A simple pulse-modulated controller that mimics pulsatile endocrine regulation and is suitable for discrete dosing applications has been suggested in~\cite{MPZ24}.
-Further study of the closed-loop dynamics arising when the controller is employed for the dosing of a neuromuscular blockade agent revealed complex nonlinear phenomena such as periodic solutions of high multiplicity, bistability, and deterministic chaos~\citep{MPZ25}.
+Further study of the closed-loop dynamics arising when the controller is employed to the dosing of a neuromuscular blockade agent revealed complex nonlinear phenomena such as periodic solutions of high multiplicity, bistability, and deterministic chaos~\citep{MPZ25}.
 Bifurcation analysis is proposed as a way of avoiding undesired behaviors.
 Of course, it requires accurate patient-specific modeling of the pharmacokinetics and pharmacodynamics (PKPD), which is difficult to obtain from clinical data.

 The contribution of this paper is twofold: First, it is proven that, for a certain class of third-order models, the problem of keeping the stationary plant output within a predefined corridor of values is always solvable by means of pulse-modulated feedback.
 Second, based on the obtained controller design insights, a method for assessing the feasibility of patient-specific PKPD models with respect to patient safety is proposed and illustrated on a previously published cohort~\citep{SWM12} of patient-specific models estimated from clinical data.